rcc-uchicago/user-guide/docs/midway23/midway3_data_transfer.md

 **NOTE**: Use of these directories must conform with the [RCC usage policy](https://rcc.uchicago.edu/about-rcc/rcc-user-policy).
 Please notify RCC if you expect a large number of people to access data hosted here.

 ## Globus Online
 Globus Online is a robust tool for transferring large data files to/from Midway.
-RCC has a customized Globus Online login site and uses Single Sign On capabilities of CILogon.
+RCC has a customized Globus Online login site.

 1. Go to https://globus.rcc.uchicago.edu and Select “University of Chicago” for the existing orginizational login: